leozulfiu/eink-backend/README.md

 ## Todo

-- Create requirements.txt file
-- Containerize application
+1. Containerize application
-- Make ics file mountable
+2. Make ics file mountable
-- Make managing the birthdays a bit simpler via a server side rendered page
+3. Make managing the birthdays a bit simpler via a server side rendered page

 ## How to run the docker image